marcoskirsch/nodemcu-httpserver/README.md

    For example, if the client requests _http://2.2.2.2/foo.lua?color=red_ then the server will execute the function in your Lua script _foo.lua_ and pass in _connection_ and _args_, where _args.color == "red"_.

+   If you are going to be sending lots (as in over a KB) of data, you should yield the thread/coroutine every now and then in order to avoid overflowing the buffer in the microcontroller.
+Use:

+      coroutine.yield()

-   The easiest is to look at some of the included example scripts.
+   Look at the included example scripts for more ideas.

 ## Not supported